harvester/docs/docs/rancher/cloud-provider.md

 - How to configure the load balancer with the annotation of services

 ## Deploying

 ### Prerequisites
 - The Kubernetes cluster is built on top of Harvester virtual machines.
 - The Harvester virtual machines run as guest Kubernetes nodes are in the same namespace.

-### Deploying to the RKE cluster with Harvester node driver
+### Deploying to the RKE1 Cluster with Harvester Node Driver
 When spinning up an RKE cluster using the Harvester node driver, you can perform two steps to deploy the `Harvester` cloud provider:

 - Select the `External` cloud provider.